IBM/db2-samples/ai-vectors/product-recommendation/README.md

 pwd=
 ```

-> ⚠️ This step is optional.
-Pre-generated embeddings are already provided in `shoes-vectors.csv`.
+> ⚠️ Using Watsonx.ai APIs is optional.
+Pre-generated embeddings using watsonx.ai API are already provided in `shoes-vectors.csv`.

 ---